Immersion Heater Replacement Cost

 In-line Heaters

-In in-line immersion heaters, fluid flows through a chamber containing a heating element where it is heated until it achieves the desired temperature.
+In in-line immersion heaters, fluid flows through a chamber containing a heating element, where it’s heated until it reaches the desired temperature.

 Pros